nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-A rental information will be added to the client with index 1.
-The rental information added has address of "508 Bishan Street 11 #01-386" and customers as "Steven;David"; rental start date, rental end date, rental monthly payment date, monthly rent amount and deposit amount as "—" because they are not specified in the command.
+A rental information will be added to the client with index `1`.
+The rental information added has address of `508 Bishan Street 11 #01-386` and customers as `Steven;David`; rental start date, rental end date, rental monthly payment date, monthly rent amount and deposit amount as `—` because they are not specified in the command.

 </box>